fshost/node-dir/README.md

 - reverse: sort files in each directory in descending order
 - shortName: whether to aggregate only the base filename rather than the full filepath
 - sort: sort files in each directory in ascending order (defaults to true)
+- doneOnErr: control if done function called on error (defaults to true)

 A reverse sort can also be achieved by setting the sort option to 'reverse', 'desc', or 'descending' string value.